 Personal relationships are considered essential in Austria.
 As soon as you hire a few employees, you can establish a network.
 Your existing employees can then recommend other candidates, especially if you create a well-rounded referral program.

 An important part of staffing and recruiting in Austria is making sure you follow the correct laws to stay compliant.
-Do not discriminate against a potential candidate based on their birth, sex, class, or religion.
+Do not discriminate against a potential candidate based on their birth, sex, class, age, ethnicity, religion or views, or sexual orientation.
 Employers should also not choose a man over a woman or vice versa if the candidates have the same education and experience.
 In the country’s higher education field, specific regulations, laws and requirements prohibit gender-based discrimination, including:

 - Laws against direct and indirect gender discrimination in public employment